neurorobotics-iaslab/qda_cvsa/README.md

 The validation tests for this node are located in the `test` directory.

-The testing process validates the node's functionality by comparing the ROS node's output against a MATLAB simulation using the same model and data:
+The testing process validates the node's functionality by comparing the ROS node's output against a MATLAB simulation using the exact same statistical model and deterministic data structure:

-1.  **ROS Execution:** A launch file initiates the test.
-An auxiliary node publishes pre-defined data (e.g., from a CSV file) to the `/cvsa/eeg_power` topic.
-A second helper node subscribes to `/cvsa/neuroprediction/qda` and saves the resulting probabilities to a CSV file (e.g., `ros_output.csv`).
+1.  **ROS Execution:** A launch file initiates the benchmark.
+An auxiliary node publishes pre-defined data (e.g., from a CSV file) to the `/eeg_power` topic.
+A second helper node subscribes to the dynamic target topic (e.g., `/{qda_paradigm}/neuroprediction/raw`) and dumps the resulting Bayesian probabilities into an output CSV file (e.g., `ros_output.csv`).
-2.  **MATLAB Verification:** The output CSV file (`ros_output.csv`) is loaded into MATLAB.
+2.  **MATLAB Verification:** The output CSV file (`ros_output.csv`) is ingested locally into MATLAB.
-3.  **Comparison:** The probabilities from the ROS node are compared against the results from an equivalent MATLAB implementation.
-This MATLAB script uses helper functions (also present in the `test` directory) that allow it to load and execute the QDA model from the YAML format generated by `sklearn` (Python).
-Both scripts process the *same* input data.
+3.  **Comparison:** The sequence of probabilities outputted natively by the Python ROS node is mathematically differenced against the results from the equivalent MATLAB algorithm.
+The MATLAB script uses identical helper functions (also present in the `test` directory) to decode and instantiate the QDA boundary planes from the exact same YAML format.
+Both platforms process the *same* input sequence.

-The test passes if the output probabilities from ROS and MATLAB are (almost) identical. **Currently, the accepted error between the two implementations is on the order of $10^{-7}$.**
+The benchmark passes if the output probabilities from ROS and MATLAB are identically convergent. **Currently, the absolute accepted error between the discrete implementations is rigorously bound within the order of $10^{-7}$.**